SoloKingzzZ/VPS-DC-BOT-V2-FILES/README.md

 - Compile the images using `docker build -t ubuntu-22.04-with-tmate -f Dockerfile1 . && docker build -t debian-with-tmate -f Dockerfile2 .` and wait for it to be done
 - Edit .py file and paste the token where it says `TOKEN=`.
 You can get your bots token from [here](https://discord.dev).
 Edit the specified resources (if you want) to adjust how much resources are allocated per VPS.
 - Run the file by using `python3 main.py` or `python main.py` or `py main.py`

-If you want to see the bot in action or you are too lazy to deploy it yourself, you can invite our VPS bot [here](https://discord.com/oauth2/authorize?client_id=1249856618468737104&permissions=8&integration_type=0&scope=bot)